Mizoram Legislative Assembly

 The Mizoram Legislative Assembly is the unicameral state legislature of Mizoram in India.
 The seat of the Legislative Assembly is at Aizawl, the capital of the state.
 The Legislative Assembly is composed of 40 members, who are directly elected from single-seat constituencies.
-The current legislature was elected in 2018, and its term will last until 2023.
+The current legislature was elected in 2023 Mizoram Legislative Assembly election, and its term will last until 2028.